 Here are some examples and ideas of IUJ Alumni Chapter Activities:

 Get-to-know-you gatherings – informal social events to welcome new members, say goodbye to departing members, or just to exchange Meishi and IUJ memories.
 No specific timing, but do let campus know so we can help inform others.
-Picnics, outside concerts, firework viewing, cherry blossom viewing, bowling nights, karaoke nights, happy hours, someone’s birthday, anything for an excuse to get IUJers together.
+Picnics, outside concerts, firework viewing, cherry blossom viewing, bowling nights, karaoke nights, happy hours, someone’s birthday, wine and cheese parties, art gallery openings, family pool parties, anything for an excuse to get IUJers together.

 IUJ WorldWide Friday – a social gathering of IUJ alumni world-wide on the same date usually in September.